 Limitations in the timeliness and completeness of records in the ACCH repository also present obstacles to the reporting of criminal justice system activity in Arizona.
 Arrest charges cannot be entered into ACCH when fingerprints are not taken properly or defendants bypass the booking process after being summonsed or cited to appear in court.
-In other cases, prosecution and court agencies do not effectively close out a criminal history record in the ACCH because they did not submit the final disposition form to DPS or the report was submitted but rejected by DPS due to errors in the information.
-In total, 27.5 percent of CY 2000 to CY 2012 ACCH arrest charges was missing subsequent case disposition information in January 2013.
+In other cases, prosecution and court agencies may not effectively close out a criminal history record in the ACCH because they did not submit the final disposition form to DPS or the form was submitted but rejected by DPS due to errors in the information.
+According to the latest data, 21.3 percent of CY 2003 to CY 2012 ACCH arrest charges for sexual assault-related offenses were missing subsequent case disposition information by January 2014 (Table 15, page 21).
+Missing arrest and disposition data continues to be a concern regarding the ACCH repository and should be considered when taking the data in this report into account.